shub39/Plumbus/README.md

 > Download and Install [Latest Release](https://github.com/shub39/Plumbus/releases)

 > ### Desktop
-> Its way more complicated than I initially thought, decided it's not worth the effort.
->
-> You can still check out the dektop version by importing this project on Android Studio and and running `./gradlew run` in the terminal
+> You can check out the dektop version by importing this project on Android Studio and and running `./gradlew run` in the terminal

 ## Tech Stack 🛠️